You Look Like You’re Coping but Inside Anxiety Is Constant

 And that pressure only adds to the anxiety.

-Therapy isn’t about “fixing” you or analysing every detail of your past.
+Therapy isn’t about fixing you or analysing everything in your past.

 It’s about: